-Data Centers and HIPAA Compliance: What You Should Know.
+Data Center HIPPA Compliance: What You Should Know.

 Ultimately, the responsibility to protect electronic protected health information (ePHI) includes hiring appropriate vendors.
 Information technology teams and leadership must ensure their data center and cloud vendors have the right policies and safeguards to comply with regulatory requirements.
 In the case of Target's recent high-profile data breach, the attack was executed through a vulnerability in the company's HVAC vendor.
 While the vendor was reportedly at fault, the media and customers held Target responsible.